whowechina/aic_pico/README.md

   * Option 2 (avaiable only for PN532 version): 6x WS2812C-2020 LEDs (D13 to D18), BLUE mark in the assemble image.
   * Option 3: 6x regular single-color 0603 LEDs (D7 to D12) and 6x 100ohm 0603 resistors (R2 to R7), PURPLE mark in the assemble image.

+* For optimal power supply to the PN5180, it's recommended to solder L1 (0805 100nH inductor), C1 (0603 10uF capacitor), and C2 (0603 0.1uF capacitor).
+If these components are unavailable, you can alternatively use an 0 ohm resistor to bridge the L1 footprint.
+This workaround should suffice in most scenarios.

 * For switches, you still have 2 option:
   * Option 1: 12x ALPS SKRRAAE010 low-profile TACT switch.
     https://www.mouser.com/ProductDetail/Alps-Alpine/SKRRAAE010?qs=m0BA540hBPeKhAe3239t1w%3D%3D